MisterJulsen/MinecraftCommunityServer/rules.md

 - ### Coordination
   Major changes or large construction projects in public areas (e.g. highway roads, train stations) must be coordinated with the surrounding players or the server staff.
 - ### Design and functionality
   Structures in public areas should be accessible and aesthetically pleasing.
-You may claim it to prevent destruction, but make sure other players can use it as intended.
+You may claim it to prevent destruction, but make sure other players can use it as intended. ([Use sub-claims in Open Claims and Parties for this](https://youtu.be/RB-yYwxDjPY?si=aH6wsHtVain1jd5M&t=62))
 - ### Spawn
   Spawn area is community area!
 Players are not allowed to claim the entire area for themselves.
 Use this area for shops, events, etc.